Attacking and Defending Deep-Learning-Based Off-Device Wireless Positioning Systems: Results

 \subsubsection{Results}

 \fref{fig:Nokia_dataset} shows the mean and median distance errors in meters, depending on the perturbation length $L_p$ with CSI Feature~1.
 For $L_p=1$, the unperturbed and perturbed performance is the same (approximately 23\,m mean and 4\,m median distance errors) as the feature extraction function~$\mathsf{F}_1$ in \fref{sec:positioningpipeline} ignores global phase and amplitude changes.
 By increasing the perturbation length, the mean and median distance errors increase rapidly, but the probability map bounds the maximum distance error to approximately $600$\,m, resulting in a saturation behavior as $L_p$ approaches $16$.
-As expected, the white-box attack causes the largest mean and median distance errors, whereas the random attack has the least impact but requires no model and CSI feature knowledge and still induces remarkable errors. \fref{fig:scen_3} and \fref{fig:scen_4} illustrate the effect of these two perturbations on a subset of the location estimates with $L_p=16$.
+As expected, the white-box attack causes the largest mean and median distance errors, {as it has perfect knowledge of the positioning DNN~$\mathsf{P}$, the CSI feature extraction function $\mathsf{F}$, and the estimated CSI matrix $\hat\bH$, which enables this attack to perfectly craft adversarial perturbation sequences.
+In contrast, the random attack has the least impact but requires no knowledge of the positioning DNN, the CSI feature extraction function, and estimated CSI.
+Nonetheless, the random attack still induces a remarkable 68\,m average and 24\,m median distance error for a short perturbation length of $L_p=8$.} \fref{fig:scen_3} and \fref{fig:scen_4} illustrate the effect of these two perturbations on a subset of the location estimates with $L_p=16$.
 While both methods are effective in improving location privacy, the color gradients indicate that coarse localization remains to be possible; see \fref{sec:limitations} for a detailed discussion on the limitations of our work.
 The transfer and pool attacks provide improvements over the random attack, albeit only marginally.
 This indicates that having accurate knowledge of the model and CSI available to the white-box attack would be advantageous, but the other attacks can cause distance errors in excess of $90$\,m, which enable substantial location privacy improvements.
 Note that for this dataset, we do not have accurate SNR estimates, which makes it difficult to study the per-user rates $R$.
 We shed light on this aspect for the indoor dataset discussed in \fref{sec:indoorwlanscenario}.